RubixML/Server/README.md

 ---
 ### Messages
-Messages are containers for the data that flow accross the network.
+Messages are containers for the data that flow accross the network between clients and model servers.
 They provide an object oriented interface to making requests and receiving responses through client/server interaction.
+There are two types of messages to consider in Rubix Server - *commands* and *responses*.
+Commands signal an action to be performed by the server and are instantiated by the user and sent by the client API.
+Responses are returned by the server and contain the data that was sent back as a result of a command.

 To build a Message from an associative array:
 ```php
 public static function fromArray() : self
 ```

-To return the Message as an associative array:
+To return the Message payload as an associative array:
 ```php
 public function asArray() : array
 ```